jataware/beak-er/README.md

 ## Julia Subkernel Packages

-The Julia Subkernel is managed by [`askem-julia`](https://github.com/DARPA-ASKEM/askem-julia).
+The Julia subkernel is managed by [`askem-julia`](https://github.com/DARPA-ASKEM/askem-julia).
 To make a new package available to Beaker, it must be added to `askem-julia`'s `Project.toml`.